star3am/hashiqube/README.md

 | mac apple | ✓ | ✘ | ✘ |

 ## Components
-Hashiqube is made up out of a number of components and some rely on each other.
+Hashiqube is made up of a number of components and some rely on each other.

-For example you can run components seperately as demonstrated below.
+For example, you can run components separately as demonstrated below.
 ```bash
 vagrant up --provision-with basetools
 vagrant up --provision-with docker